House Ailurus

 Fauna & Flora

 Much of the flora and fauna of the Game of Tomes Universe resembles our own.
 However, it may have significant variances.
-For instance, almost all herbs have magical powers; herbs might come into being that don't exist in our universe; and any known mythological or fictional plant or creature may make an appearance, only to never be seen again.
+For instance, almost all herbs have magical powers, as do crystals; herbs might come into being that don't exist in our universe; and any known mythological or fictional plant or creature may make an appearance, only to never be seen again.
 Confirmed mythological creatures include, but are not limited to:

 • Talking Animals